SoftwareHeritage/swhapguide/SWHAP@Paris.md

 note that, though most of the presentations of the archived software will be on line, the abilities to design the contents of a presentation should be considered separately from the technical ones.
+-->

-**[Remark]{.underline}** the roles indicated above need not necessarily be played by different persons, e.g., Collector and Curator may be the same person, nor be played by a unique person, e.g., there can be several cooperating Curators, in case of large systems.
+**[Remark]{.underline}** the skills indicated above need not necessarily be played by different persons, e.g., collecting and curating may be handled by the same person.
+Likewise, several people may collaborate on a given expertise.

 What if I am stuck or have a question ?
 --------------------

 Because we are still developping and improving the SWHAP process you may stumble upon some difficulties, have some doubts on the best practices to adopt or you may just want to suggest an improvment.

-First, we suggest you checkout our FAQ: TO DO: create FAQ and input link

-If you can't find what you are looking for there, please reachout to: TO DO: decide if we want to provide a contact point
+To do so, you can join our mailing list: https://sympa.inria.fr/sympa/subscribe/swhap?previous_action=info

 What is the content of this guide?
 --------------------